-b.
+- b.
 Attendance.
-Whenever a member of the Board or Commission has not been present at four (4)

-consecutive meetings of the Board or Commission, then the remaining members of the Board or Commission shall determine by a majority vote whether the absence of the member shall be excused pursuant to N.J.S.
+Whenever a member of the Rent Control Board has not been present at four (4) consecutive meetings of the Board, then the remaining members of the Board shall determine by a majority vote whether the absence of the member shall be excused pursuant to N.J.S.A.
 40A:9-12.1(g).
 If the failure to attend is due to a legitimate illness, the member's absence shall be excused.
-However, if the Board or Commission determines that the illness is so serious that it may affect the member's continued ability to participate at meetings, then the Board or Commission shall request the appointing authority to determine whether the member is physically or mentally incapable of service pursuant to N.J.S.
-40A:9-12.1(d).
+However, if the Board determines that the illness is so serious that it may affect the member's continued ability to participate at meetings, then the Board shall request the appointing authority to determine whether the member is physically or mentally incapable of service pursuant to N.J.S.A.
+40A:9-12.1(d). - c.

-c.
 Report of Vacancy.
-In those cases wherein a majority of the Board or Commission has failed to confirm that the absence of any member at four (4) consecutive meetings is excusable, the chair of the Board shall report the determination of the Board or Commission to the appointing authority and shall advise the appointing authority that a vacancy exists.
-The member in question who has been absent for four (4) consecutive meetings may appear as a witness but may not vote on the issue as to whether the Board or Commission will excuse his or her absence.
+In those cases wherein a majority of the Rent Control Board has failed to confirm that the absence of any member at four (4) consecutive meetings is excusable, the chair of the Board shall report the determination of the Board to the appointing authority and shall advise the appointing authority that a vacancy exists.
+The member in question who has been absent for four (4) consecutive meetings may appear as a witness but may not vote on the issue as to whether the Board will excuse his or her absence.